Finding Your Path to Computer Programming

 Did you know you could earn an associate’s degree in computer programming in only 20 months?
 In addition to helping you deepen your understanding of computers and computer systems, a top-notch associate’s degree program will help you learn better problem-solving skills.
 It could also open doors to your preferred employers.1 You will study several programming languages, database design and administration, and programming for the Internet.

 What courses should you take to become a computer programmer?
-As an example, here’s a list of courses in the computer programming associate’s degree program (AAS) at Stevens-Henager College:
+As an example, here’s a list of some of the key courses in the computer programming associate’s degree program (AAS) at Stevens-Henager College:

 Don’t worry—learning a computer language is nowhere near as difficult as learning a foreign language like French or Chinese!